Laszlo1024/hl2gmed.github.io/static/markdown/pages/tutorials/swep.md

 In this tutorial we will create a weapon that fires chairs.
 ##  Setup
 ### File Location
-The file(s) that make up an Entity should be placed either in an Addon or in a Gamemode.
+The file(s) that make up an Weapon should be placed in an Addon
 #### Addon Entity Location
 ```
 addons/